savashn/ecewo-docs/src/content/docs/docs/handling-requests.md

 ## Request Headers

-Just like `params` and `query`, we can also access request headers using the `get_req(&req->headers, "header")` API. ecewo also provides different APIs for authorization and session-based authentication.
+Just like `params` and `query`, we can also access request headers using the `get_req(&req->headers, "header")` API.
+Ecewo also provides different APIs for authorization and session-based authentication.
 However, if you simply want to access a specific item in `req->headers`, you can do so directly.

 Typically, a standard `GET` request with `POSTMAN` have some headers like: